pavatus/ait/docs/_posts/2024-02-02-tardis-console.md

 The **Increment Control** is a special control, however; it goes from 1-10-100-1000, and you can also crouch to decrease down instead of increasing up the scale.

-The **Coordinate System** (X, Y and Z) require you to right click to decrease the increment from the current position and require you to left cloick to increase the increment from the current position.
+The **Coordinate System** (X, Y and Z) require you to right click to decrease the increment from the current position and require you to left click to increase the increment from the current position.

 The **Dimension Control** will change the destination dimension from one dimension to another.
 Right click the control to change the dimension.